 The painful path to unity

-Such a restoration will occur if God so determines it – by owning and prospering the work of those who seek to bring it about.
-If that is to be so, and Scripture suggests that it will be or shall at least be attempted (Mal4:5-6), it cannot but be a painful process.
-For such could never occur from a particular party being able to boast “Told you so”, but from an acknowledgement of error on all sides.
-That especially applies to churches in the West, primarily due to the influence of an Augustinian monk and his patriarchal head, but also because the Eastern Orthodox Church’s theology has been less systematized and dogmatized, the more impenetrable truths being held in mystery.
+Such a restoration will occur if God so determines it.
+That will be by His owning and prospering the work of those who seek to bring it about.
+If that is to be so, and Scripture suggests that it will (Mal4:5-6), it cannot but be a painful process.
+For such could never occur from a particular party being able to boast “Told you so”.
+It requires an acknowledgement of error on all sides.
+That especially applies to churches in the West.
+That is primarily due to the influence of an Augustinian monk and his patriarchal head.
+But it is also because the Eastern Orthodox Church’s theology has been less systematized and dogmatized.
+The more impenetrable truths have been held in mystery.

-I trust the remaining theses shall be processed more quickly.
+I aim to process the remaining theses more quickly.
 I felt prompted to communicate a little more concerning my background, spiritual encounter and motives in this particular post.

 Ref#1 “Children are odious and an abomination to God; their very natures being a seed-bed of sin” John Calvin: Institutes of the Christian Religion – Second Book chap.
 1 para 8

 Download a FREE PDF of e-book from HERE

 or a Large-print version of PDF suitable for mobile phones HERE

 A chapter by chapter description of my book HERE